Myanmar flag

 Please check the latest official travel advisories for Myanmar before planning your trip.

-Myanmar carries a Level 4 travel advisory, which means the U.S. government is telling Americans not to go.
-That is the same rating as active war zones.
-Since the 2021 military coup, the country has been in a state of ongoing civil conflict, with fighting between the junta and resistance forces spreading across multiple regions including areas that previously felt removed from political instability.
-This page exists for informational completeness, not as a recommendation.
-If you are seriously considering Myanmar for retirement or remote work in 2024 or 2025, you are making a decision that puts you outside the scope of normal expat risk calculus.
+Myanmar carries a Level 4 travel advisory, which is the same rating the State Department assigns to active war zones.
+That is not a technicality.
+Since the February 2021 military coup, the country has been in a state of civil conflict, with fighting between the junta and resistance forces spreading across most regions including areas that were formerly popular with expats.
+No income level or lifestyle preference changes that calculus.
+This is not a place to evaluate for retirement or remote work right now, and anyone telling you otherwise is working from information that is years out of date.

 Capital